IMPORTANT INFORMATION...

 Do I need to set up my own tent?

 Hikers must bring their own (strong) tent pegs and hammers to secure their tents.
-The organizer sells tent pegs in pairs of four, available for purchase on the night of the welcoming dinner.
+The organiser sells tent pegs in pairs of four, available for purchase on the night of the welcoming dinner.
 Please clearly state on the registration form if you wish to order tent pegs.
 There will be no extra pegs for those who did not place an order.

 How should I handle encounters with snakes, scorpions, and spiders?